A superradiant two-level laser with intrinsic light force generated gain: Model definition

 where $\Delta_\eta=\omega_\Omega - \omega_\eta$.
 Note, that if the laser drive is not strong enough it will not be able to create population inversion.
 On the other hand, a strong laser drive will produce both a lot of coherently scattered photons and strong heating in the system.
 In order to find the dynamics of the system we solve the master equation~(\ref{master equation}) with the Hamiltonian~(\ref{Hamiltonian_2lasers}).
 It is then the Rabi frequency and detuning of the second laser which have to be scanned and mutually adjusted.

-Figure~\ref{Fig5} shows the atomic dynamics and lasing under the bichromatic coherent drive in the regime, where the light from the second drive pushes the atom to move along the cavity axis such that the atomic momentum reaches its quasi-stationary state, see figures~\ref{Fig5}(a-b).
+Figure~\ref{Fig5} shows the atomic dynamics and lasing under the bichromatic coherent drive in the regime, where the light from the second drive pushes the atom to move along the cavity axis such that the atomic momentum reaches its quasi-stationary state, see figures~\ref{Fig5}(a)-(b).
 This results in a linear motion of the atom, where it is being pumped at the maximal driving intensity and continues to undergo the inversion scheme depicted in figure~\ref{Fig1}(b).
-As the atom moves, the atomic inversion becomes positive in the vicinity of the unperturbed bare atomic transition frequency, which is followed by the photon emission, as can be seen in figures~\ref{Fig5}(d-f).
-Figure~\ref{Fig5}(c) shows the mean photon number in the cavity (blue line) and can be split into the laser part (orange line) coming from the atoms (given by $\langle a^{\dagger}a \rangle - \langle a \rangle^2$) and the scattered part (green line) coming from the laser drive, which should have only a minor contribution.
-One can see a stable laser operation with the oscillations of the photon number around the mean value.
-This example demonstrates how the specially tuned bichromatic coherent drive can lead to continuous lasing with intrinsic light force generated inversion.
+As the atom moves, the atomic inversion becomes positive in the vicinity of the unperturbed bare atomic transition frequency, which is followed by the photon emission, as can be seen in figures~\ref{Fig5}(d)-(f).
+Figure~\ref{Fig5}(c) shows the mean photon number in the cavity (blue), which can be split into the laser part (orange) and coherently scattered part (green).
+The coherently scattered field amplitude is phase dependent as it comes from the coherent laser drive and its intensity can be calculated as $|\langle a \rangle|^2$, while the incoherently scattered field from inverted atoms is phase independent.
+To obtain the laser part we subtract the coherently scattered part from the total photon number.
+Furthermore, one can see a stable laser operation with the oscillations of the photon number around the mean value.
+This example demonstrates how the specially tuned bichromatic coherent drive can lead to continuous lasing with intrinsic light force induced inversion.